 Scans are processed into a clean 3D model of the timber using Artec Studio.
 The 3D models can then be used by the archaeologists to record detailed information about each piece in Rhino by closely inspecting the physical timber and then annotating the 3D model.
 [Image copyright: Sydney Metro, 2019]

-“[3D scanning and processing] is an easy process, and it’s also quite satisfying and ergonomic,” Van Damme said.
+“[3D scanning and processing] with Eva is a relatively easy process, and it’s also quite satisfying and ergonomic,” Van Damme said.
 “You immediately have digital solids, so you don’t have to trace the edges – using Rhino you’re able to quickly create 2D drawings of every piece [for documentation].”

-With this process, everything was done within a month, compared to the former tracing process, which would have taken a year.
+With this process, everything was far more quickly and efficiently, compared to recording methods used previously, which would have taken much longer.

 The Boat’s Big Day